alextanhongpin/cv-learn/README.md

 # cv-learn
 Things related to Computer Vision

+## Preprocessing Pipeline

+There are several pipeline operations that can be done to improve the extraction pipeline:

+- contrast/brightness correction
+- rotate/resize
+- blur
+- grayscale
+- separate foreground from background
+- deskew
+- remove noise (long horizontal/vertical lines, unrelated subject)
+- contour selection

+There are no right and wrong steps/order.
+But to optimize it, we can run several preprocessing pipelines simulataneously.
+For images that are already clean (scanned documents), applying too many preprocessing might remove the subject of interest.
+For images that are not clean (photo taken with poor camera), there might be too many noise that requires heavy preprocessing to correct.

 ## Information Extraction

 Information extraction (IE) is the task of automatically extracting structured information from unstructured and/or semi-structured machine-readable documents.